microsoft/resilient-ecommerce-reference-app/doc/API.md

 Please note that orders are created based on the current state of the cart; items present in the cart at the time of order creation will be included in the order.

 When a new order is created (a check-out operation is triggered), the following takes place:

 1. All the tickets found in the user's cart are created in the DB -- a ticket entity for each.
 2. A new order entity is created in the DB, linked to all the tickets created.
 3. The payment is processed.
 4. The cart is cleared.

-TODO: To ensure the above operation's atomicity, a separate QCS service will be introduced (Service Bus / Functions / Logic Apps etc.).

 ## The API